National Report on Schooling in Australia 2010

 Through COAG, the Australian Government and State and Territory governments have entered into national partnerships for:

-These partnerships are relevant to the commitment to enhancing middle years development and a number of the strategies identified by Ministers to address it.
+These partnerships are relevant to the commitment to enhancing middle years development.
 Participation by the non-government school sectors in these partnerships is determined by State and Territory government processes.

-The Improving Teacher Quality National Partnership supports a range of strategies and actions for students in the middle years of schooling, such as:
+The Improving Teacher Quality National Partnership supports a range of strategies and actions for students in the middle years of schooling, including:

 preparation of varied and engaging teaching and learning approaches relevant to middle years students, including the use of innovative learning technologies that respond to the needs and characteristics of this unique phase of development